opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

  .. image:: dashboard__context-1.png

-Now that we saw what the context is, we must have a look to how we can iniate it.
+Now that we saw what the context is, we must have a look to it's creation.
 The `odsDatasetContext <http://opendatasoft.github.io/ods-widgets/docs/#/api/ods-widgets.directive:odsDatasetContext>`_ is used to create a context, based on a datasetid and, optionnaly other parameters.

 .. code-block:: html